 USC is in the top 10% of the country for foreign languages & linguistics.
-More specifically it was ranked #18 out of 217 schools by College Factual.
+In particular, it placed #30 out of 241 schools by College Factual.
 It is also ranked #5 in California.

-During the 2021-2022 academic year, University of Southern California handed out 85 bachelor's degrees in foreign languages & linguistics.
-This is a decrease of 4% over the previous year when 89 degrees were handed out.
+During the most recent reporting year, University of Southern California conferred 61 bachelor’s degrees in foreign languages & linguistics.

 | In State | Out of State | |